chxadr/edgeai-orangepi/README.md

 crw-rw-rw- 1 root plugdev 189, 130 Jun 20 08:04 /dev/bus/usb/002/003
 ```

 It shows that it is working.
-Now unplug the Coral TPU, plug it back and run `lsusb`.
+Now unplug the Coral USB Accelerator, plug it back and run `lsusb`.

 If you have the following output: